 - Have a plan: Grocery shopping with a list is always a good idea, but add a toddler to the mix, and it almost becomes a necessity.
 Keep your trip short and sweet by making a list ahead of time, from the comfort of home.
 It’s also a good idea to organize your list based on where the items are located in the store – that way, you won’t have to be running from one end to the other for the item you forgot.

-- Pick the right time: Everyone always says not to go grocery shopping on an empty stomach, but this is especially true with a toddler – in fact, it’s often best not to really go anywhere when he’s hungry.
-Make sure he is well-rested, whether it’s first thing in the morning or just after his nap, and that he has had enough to eat before venturing out.
+- Pick the right time: Everyone always says not to go grocery shopping on an empty stomach, but this is especially true with a toddler – in fact, it’s often best not to really go anywhere when they're hungry.
+Make sure they are well-rested, whether it’s first thing in the morning or just after their nap, and that they have had enough to eat before venturing out.

 - Ignore the judgmental strangers: You did everything right, but your toddler is still having a meltdown in aisle four.
 Guess what?
 Every parent has been there – even the one giving you “that look.”
 Someday, you’ll forget you were once there, too.
 Brush it off, ignore them, and finish your trip.